Reference

 Transport

 Use https:// ingest URLs only; avoid long redirect chains.
-Architecture details: Architecture.
+For client, server, and HTTPS flow, start from the API overview and Studio plugin.